anders-biostat/rlc/cran-comments.md

 ## Resubmission

+This is a new version of the package.
+It introduces a new function `lc_image`, and some addional arguments (`clear` in `mark`, `on_positionClick` in all charts with axes), fixes styling and some known issues.
+For more details, please, check `NEWS.md`.

+All the examples were checked locally by both R CMD check --run-donttest and running them manually in RStudio.
+However, all other checks were performed with _R_CHECK_DONTTEST_EXAMPLES_=FALSE.
+Examples, wrapped in donttest{}, are functional and don't produce errors, but require some browser to be installed.
+I would rather not change `donttest` to `dontrun`, since it can confuse users.

+## Test environments
+* local ubuntu 20.04 LST, R 4.0.2
+* win-builder: R-devel
+* ubuntu 16.04.6 LTS, R-devel, R 4.0.2, R 3.6.3 (travis ci)

+## R CMD check results

+There were no ERRORS, WARNINGS or NOTES

+#Previous cran-comments

+## Resubmission

 This is a new version of the package that follows the update of `jrc` package. `rlc` can now utilize new functionality of `jrc` and produce server app that can be used by multiple clients simultaneously.
 The package has also been restrunctured so that the entire app is now contained within a single `R6` object, which inherits from `jrc::App`.